5monkeys/kapten/README.md

                         Service to update
   -p PROJECT, --project PROJECT
                         Optional project name
+  --slack-token SLACK_TOKEN
+                        Slack token to use for notification --slack-channel SLACK_CHANNEL
-  --slack SLACK         Slack token to use for notification --check               Only check if service needs to be updated --force               Force service update
+                        Optional Slack channel to use for notification --check               Only check if service needs to be updated --force               Force service update
   -v VERBOSITY, --verbosity VERBOSITY